Pixar Cars Movie Characters: Radiator Springs Cars

 We first meet Sheriff in the Cars movie when Lightning McQueen is speeding down the road, frantically looking for Mack.
 Sheriff starts to chase McQueen, commenting that he hasn't gone that fast in years and subsequently starts backfiring.
 McQueen thinks he's being shot at and starts driving erratically to avoid being hit and the chase turns into a disaster for McQueen.

-Sheriff cannot trust McQueen, but later befriends him, offering to escort him to California.
+cannot trust McQueen, but later befriends him, offering to escort him to California.

 These two delightful cars are married to one another.
-Flo owns the V8 Cafe gas diner and she is inspired by several 1950s-style show cars such as Buicks and Chryslers.
+Flo owns the V8 Cafe gas diner and she is inspired by several 1950s-style show cars such as Buicks and Chryslers. has got plenty of style and class!

 Sarge is a military-green WWII-era Willys MB Jeep.
-He's a veteran who owns an army surplus store called Sarge's Surplus Hut.
-Sarge shows Lightning McQueen around his store and lets him try some night-vision binoculars.
+He's a veteran who owns an army surplus store called Sarge's Surplus Hut. shows Lightning McQueen around his store and lets him try some night-vision binoculars.
 At the end of the Cars movie he opens a new Army Camp to train fancy city type SUVs to go off-road.

 Fillmore is a hippie in every sense of the word.
 He's a late 50s or early 60s VW Microbus colorfully painted with flowers and words saying Peace and other hippie-dippy designs.
 His license plate is placed to look like a soul patch and he talks with that slow laziness of someone whose seriously laid back.

-Fillmore runs an organic fuel cafe called Fillmore's Organic Fuel and he's right next door to Sarge's place.
+runs an organic fuel cafe called Fillmore's Organic Fuel and he's right next door to Sarge's place.
 They quarrel every morning when Sarge raises the American flag to the tune of Reville, and in turn, Fillmore blares out the Jimi Hendrix version of The Star Spangled Banner.
 It's a good-natured argument, though, and the two are friends often seen hanging out and talking with one another.

 The old widow of Radiator Springs' founder is Lizzie, who is a black 1923 Ford Model T coupe.
-She's a real old, frail gal who has a hard time hearing and is a bit senile.
-Lizzie still runs the curio shop selling souvenirs about Radiator Springs and Route 66.
+She's a real old, frail gal who has a hard time hearing and is a bit senile. still runs the curio shop selling souvenirs about Radiator Springs and Route 66.

 Stanley was the founder of Radiator Springs and married to Lizzie.
 Although gone now, his statue remains outside City Hall and he was probably a steam-driven car, like a Stanley Steamer.